Can churches provide legal sanctuary to undocumented immigrants?

 "I think for publicity reasons, immigration enforcement does not like to go into churches," Yale-Loehr said.
 So undocumented immigrants fearing imminent deportation feel somewhat safer there.

 Indeed, US Immigration and Customs Enforcement has said it generally avoids arrests at "sensitive locations," including places of worship.
-The policy doesn't rule out enforcement there in certain circumstances, such as those relating to national security, terrorism or public safety.
+The policy doesn't rule out enforcement there in certain circumstances, such as when a supervisor approves the move, or in instances relating to national security, terrorism or public safety.

+ICE says the policy is meant to ensure that people can participate in activities and seek services at sensitive places like churches without hesitation.
+The policy doesn't particularly say anything about allowing people to stay at sensitive places full time as a shield against arrest.

 In general, prosecutors probably won't go after a pastor, "though certainly the law permits that," said Leon Fresco, a former assistant attorney general at the Department of Justice's Office of Immigration Litigation.